We‘ve all been there.

 Start with a High Quality, High Potency Multivitamin with great B vitamin support

-I like Thorne’s Basic Nutrients 2/day, Integrative Therapeutics Clinical Nutrients, Pure Encapsulations Pure Genomics (though this smells horrible, so it MUST be good for you), and Designs for Health Twice Daily Nutrients.
+I like Thorne’s Basic Nutrients 2/day, Integrative Therapeutics Clinical Nutrients, Designs for Health Twice Daily Multi, and Designs for Health Twice Daily Nutrient Packets.
 Notice that Flintstones chewables and One A Day for women didn’t make the list.
 Be real…..

 If you don’t know your level but are fairly pasty and avoid the sun like the plague, take 3,000 a day.
 If you are darker skinned and also avoid the sun like the plague, take 5,000 IU a day.